Skip to main content

 Register vaccines received outside of B.C.

-If you received a COVID-19 vaccine in another province or territory, you must submit proof of an official vaccination record.
+If you received a COVID-19 vaccine in another province or territory, you can submit proof of an official vaccination record.

 To Top